-In order to quantitatively compare TDM PWs to TCP flows, we will compare the effect of TDM PW packets with that of TCP packets of the same packet size and sent at the same rate.
+In order to quantitatively compare TDM PWs to TCP flows, we will compare the effect of TDM PW traffic with that of TCP traffic having the same packet size and delay.
 This is potentially an overly pessimistic comparison, as TDM PW packets are frequently configured to be short in order to minimize latency, while TCP packets are free to be much larger.

-There are two network parameters relevant to our discussion, namely the one-way delay D and the packet loss rate PLR.
+There are two network parameters relevant to our discussion, namely the one-way delay (D) and the packet loss ratio (PLR).
 The one-way delay of a native TDM service consists of the physical time-of-flight plus 125 microseconds for each TDM switch traversed; and is thus very small as compared to typical PSN network-crossing latencies.
-Many protocols and applications running over TDM circuits thus expect extremely low delay, and thus in our comparisons we will only consider delays of a few milliseconds.
+Due to native TDM services being designed with this low latency in mind, emulated TDM services are usually required to have similarly low end-to-end delay.
+In our comparisons we will only consider one-way delays of a few milliseconds.

-Regarding packet loss, the TDM PW RFCs specify behaviors upon detecting a lost packet.
-Structure-agnostic transport has no alternative to outputting an "all-ones" AIS pattern towards the TDM circuit, which, when long enough in duration, is recognized by the receiving TDM device as a fault indication (see Appendix A).
-International standards place stringent limits on the number of such faults tolerated.
+Regarding packet loss, the relevant RFCs specify actions to be carried out upon detecting a lost packet.
+Structure-agnostic transport has no alternative to outputting an "all-ones" Alarm Indication Signal (AIS) pattern towards the TDM circuit, which, when long enough in duration, is recognized by the receiving TDM device as a fault indication (see Appendix A).
+TDM standards (such as [G826]) place stringent limits on the number of such faults tolerated.
 Calculations presented in the appendix show that only loss probabilities in the realm of fractions of a percent are relevant for structure-agnostic transport (see Appendix A).
-Structure-aware transport regenerates frame alignment signals thus hiding AIS indications resulting from infrequent packet loss.
+Structure-aware transport regenerates frame alignment signals thus avoiding AIS indications resulting from infrequent packet loss.
 Furthermore, for TDM circuits carrying voice channels the use of packet loss concealment algorithms is possible (such algorithms have been previously described for TDM PWs).
-However, even structureaware transport ceases to provide a useful service at about 2 percent loss probability.
+However, even structure-aware transport ceases to provide a useful service at about 2 percent loss probability.
 Hence, in our comparisons we will only consider PLRs of 1 or 2 percent.

-RFC 5348 on TCP Friendly Rate Control (TFRC) [RFC5348] provides a simplified formula for TCP throughput as a function of delay and packet loss rate.
+RFC 5348 on TCP Friendly Rate Control (TFRC) [RFC5348] provides a simplified formula for TCP throughput as a function of round-trip delay and packet loss ratio.